Tychosis/Binary-to-Decimal-Conversion/README.md

 # Python_Basics
-# Just odd projects as try my hand at coding simple programs.
+# Just odd projects as I try my hand at coding simple programs.
 Nothing to see here.